humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-16-computer-science-in-javascript-binary-search-tree-part-2.md

     };

 The code for both the root and non-root removal of nodes with two children are almost the same.
 This implementation always looks for the in-order predecessor by looking to the left subtree and finding the right-most descendant node.
 The traversal is done using the `replacement` and `replacementParent` variables in a `while` loop.
-The node in `replacement` ends up being the node to replace `current`, so it&#8217;s removed from its current location by setting its parent&#8217;s `right` pointer to the replacement&#8217;s `left` pointer.
-In the case of the root node, `replacementParent` will be `null` when the replacement is an immediate child of the root node, so the `replacement`&#8216;s `right` pointer is just set to the root&#8217;s `right` pointer.
+The node in `replacement` ends up being the node to replace `current`, so it's removed from its current location by setting its parent's `right` pointer to the replacement's `left` pointer.
+In the case of the root node, `replacementParent` will be `null` when the replacement is an immediate child of the root node, so the `replacement`&#8216;s `right` pointer is just set to the root's `right` pointer.
 The last step is to assign the replacement node into the correct location.
 For the root node, the replacement is set to be the new root; for non-root nodes, the replacement is assigned to the appropriate location on the original `parent`.

 A note about this implementation: always replacing nodes with the in-order predecessor can lead to an unbalanced tree, wherein most of the values are on one side of the tree.
 An unbalanced tree means less efficient searches and so are cause for concern in real-world scenarios.
 There are binary search tree implementations that determine whether to use the in-order predecessor or the in-order successor to keep the tree properly balanced (typically called self-balancing binary search trees).